WAUIO/rewards-smart-contract/README.md

 # Voxiberate Rewards Contract

 This is the Voxiberate Rewards Contract, a smart contract written in C# for the Neo blockchain platform.
 It allows for the management and distribution of rewards to citizens.
+With thanks to GrantShares for providing us with a grant to develop web3 features for Voxiberate.

 ## Table of Contents